 PPA requests proposals for the vending locations listed below.
-The first column indicates the location's corresponding number on the Park map (Exhibit D).
+The first column indicates the location's corresponding number on the Park map (Exhibit A).
 The second column indicates the vending location within the Park.
-The third column indicates any information specific to that location.
-Locations 1 through 5 are for Mobile Food Units.
+The third column indicates the available starting date for the location.